conjoiners/conjoiners-node.js/README.md

 eventually set through a transenlightenment from other conjoiner.
 That's basically it.

-Internally, there is a pretty weird loop implemented through timers in order to observe new properties in the object.
+Internally, conjoiners for Node.js works through monkey patching the object provided to the implant function call.
+There is also a pretty weird loop implemented through timers in order to observe new properties in the object.
 This is because it's not possible in ECMAScript to have a generic catch-all setter/getter for any value.